-To trademark a logo, first you need to make sure that your logo or similar symbols have not already been registered by someone else.
+To trademark a logo, first you need to make sure that similar symbols have not already been registered by someone else.
 You can do this by checking the Trademark Electronic Search System (TESS) database.

-You can trademark your logo for anything between $275 and $325, provided no legal counsel is involved.
-Within six months to one year you will be able to get a confirmation whether your logo has been trademarked or not.
+You can trademark a logo for anything between $275 and $325, provided no legal counsel is involved.
+Within six months to one year you will be able to get a confirmation whether your design has been trademarked or not.